scottyboy805/dotnow-interpreter/PROGRESS.md

 ✓ Suppoort for interpreted classes, structs and enums
 ✓ Cross domain (interop) calls to the host game/Unity API
 ✓ Cross domain inheritance using a proxy binding
-Probably more that I can't think of right now.
+✓ Full safe managed interpreter, no unsafe code or pointers required for emulation Probably more that I can't think of right now.

 ### Pros